Nylith1/IntusTask/README.md

 ### Frontend

 1. Clone the repository to your local machine.
-2. Navigate to the front-end project directory.
+2. Navigate to the front-end project directory: **intus-task-frontend**
 3. Run the following command to install the required dependencies:
    **npm install**
 4. Create an .env file in the root directory of the project (if not already present) and add the following environment variable: